Fleetwood Mac Documentary

 According to the announcement, the documentary has not been titled, and a release date has not been determined.
 New interviews, archival interviews, and some unseen video footage will be used to tell the story of the famous British/American band.

-Although Fleetwood Mac started as a British blues band in the 60s, their greatest popularity came in the 70s with the addition of Americans Stevie Nicks and Lindsey Buckingham.
+Although Fleetwood Mac started as a British blues band in the 60s, their greatest popularity came in the 70s with a shift to Rock and the addition of Americans Stevie Nicks and Lindsey Buckingham.
 Their biggest albums were Fleetwood Mac in 1975, and Rumours In 1977.
 The band’s music remains extremely popular.

 Also on November 19th, 2024, a new book was released, Songbird: An Intimate Biography of Christine McVie by author Lesley-Ann Jones.